BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 4. Can you see the neck area?
 If so, it's probably `"a medium closeup"` photo.
 5. If none of the above, it's probably `"an extreme closeup"` photo.

-### Tidying up the viewing angles

-This is also not an exact science.
-Here's how I define it (but who knows if I'm right), again from top to bottom:

-1. Can you see any of the character's back (at all)?
-If so, it's a `"rear angle"` photo.
-2. Are the character's shoulders turned at an angle (like, more that 15°) from the camera?
-If so, it's a `"side angle"` photo.
-3. Did you request a `"shot from above"` angle, and the character looks like they are lying on their back, or sitting / kneeling and looking up at the camera?
-If so, it's a `"shot from above"` photo.
-4. Is the camera obviously looking up at the character from below their chest area?
-If so, it's a `"low angle shot"` photo.
-5. If none of the above, it's a `"front shot"` photo (which will probably be the majority of your images).

-## Adding posture information

-For my LastName characters, I've also chosen to include posture information in the training tags.
-This is a time-consuming pain to add to 150 images, but (I assume?) makes things more flexible.
-I don't have any science to back that up, so feel free to skip this section if you don't want to do even more tagging.

-For the input image generation process above, I usually choose between this subset of the postures from the [Unstable Diffusion tagging white paper](https://docs.google.com/document/d/1-DDIHVbsYfynTp_rsKLu4b2tSQgxtO5F6pNsNla12k0/edit) when tagging my images:

-- `standing`
-- `lying on her back`
-- `lying on her front`
-- `lying on her side`
-- `bent over`
-- `on all fours`
-- `kneeling`

 # 4. Training an embedding on the input images

-With the input images ready, it's time to train the embedding.
+With the input images generated and tagged, it's time to train the embedding.

-The first (and easy-to-forget) step is to switch A1111's `Stable Diffusion checkpoint` dropdown to the base Stable Diffusion 1.5 checkpoint.
+The first (and easiest to forget) step is to switch A1111's `Stable Diffusion checkpoint` dropdown to the base Stable Diffusion 1.5 checkpoint.
 (In my case, this is named `model.ckpt`).
-You always want to train an embedding against the base checkpoint, so that it is as flexible as possible when applied to any other checkpoint that derives from that base.
+You always want to train an embedding against the base checkpoint, so that it is as flexible as possible when applied to any other checkpoint that derives from the SD 1.5 base.

 ## Creating a new Embedding

 Head over to the `Train` tab in A1111, and select the `Create embedding` sub-tab.
 Enter the name of your embedding / character (`fr3nchl4dysd15` in our case) in the `Name` box.
 This primarily defines the name of the output embedding file on disk, but that filename also defines what you will use in your prompts to generate images with your embedding.
 (If ever you want to change the token that you use in prompts, just rename the embedding on disk.)

 When you create the embedding in the A1111 web interface, you also have the option to provide some `Initialization text`.
 By default this is `*` (an asterisk), which is a wildcard that does not provide any specific starting point for the training.
 I always change this to `woman`.
 My understanding is that this sets the starting point of your custom embedding's training to be everything that SD has already learned about the word `woman` from looking at millions of images from the Internet.
-In other words, it doesn't need to learn the woman-ness of the subject in the images; it just needs to learn the specific person-ness of your character.
+In other words, it doesn't need to learn the woman-ness of the subject in the images; it just needs to learn the specific person-ness of your female character.

 Next up is the `Number of vectors per token` count.
 I always set this to `8`, which seems to work well for the number of input images I use.
 As I understand it, this is kind of the "capacity" of the embedding to store learned details of your character.
 Too low a vector count, and the embedding struggles to capture the essence of the character; too high a count, and it learns too much.
 (The count also seems to be related to, or at least sensitive to, the number of input images.)

-It's also important not to set the number of vectors too high, because this number eats into the total number of vector details that can be used in a prompt before reaching the SD limit of 75.
+It's also important not to set the number of vectors per token _too_ high, because this number eats into the total number of vectors that can be used in a prompt before reaching the SD limit of 75.
 I figure that 8 vectors for the character leaves 67 for the prompt, so it's not too bad.

 Finally, I always check the `Overwrite Old Embedding` checkbox, so that if I mess things up with the training, and need to recreate an empty embedding to start over, I won't need to remember to check the box each time.